-It is almost never a good idea to use an own implementation of a sorting algorithm in a contest, because there are good implementations available in programming languages.
+It is almost never a good idea to implement an own sorting algorithm in a contest, because there are good implementations available in programming languages.
 For example, the C++ standard library contains the function sort that can be easily used for sorting arrays and other data structures.